tomhicz/react-problem-upload-image/README.md

 # React Image upload, crop and save

+🖼️ Quick project to allow users to select an image file from their local device, crop and download a square image. 📂

-- Select a file
+1. Select a file
-- Resize the crop area as needed
+2. Resize the crop area as needed
-- Press 'Accept' button to download and save a copy of the cropped area (Up to 1Mb in file size)
+3. Press 'Accept' button to download and save a copy of the cropped area (Up to 1Mb in file size)

+---

 ## Getting Started with Create React App